conan-io/docs/reference/tools.rst

 Following python conventions, returns **default** if **env_key** is not defined.

-See an usage exampel with an environment variable defined while executing conan
+See an usage example with an environment variable defined while executing conan

 .. code-block:: bash